KeremTAN/Java-Spring/README.md

 Other ideas for implementing the IoC paradigm apart from Dependency Injection are Strategy Design Pattern, Service Lacator Design Pattern and Factory Design Pattern. </br>

 #### Spring's IoC Container in Briefly
-&nbsp;  Some of classes are used to carry data, while some of classes are used for their functionality. </br>
+Some of classes are used to carry data, while some of classes are used for their functionality. </br>
 It is usually sufficient for us to generate only unique an object from the classes we use for their functionality (in this way, the object generation design is called Singleton Design Pattern). </br>
 IoC container is a kind of memory space in Spring. </br>
 Singleton objects whose functionality we want to use over and over again are placed in the IoC Container. </br>